-The second challenge is the question of how you can implement queries that retrieve data from multiple services while avoiding a super-chatty communication from remote client apps that might need data from multiple microservices.
-An example could be a mobile app screen that needs to show info owned by multiple microservices.
-Another example would be a complex report involving many tables.
+The second challenge is the question of how you can implement queries that retrieve data from multiple services while avoiding a super-chatty communication from remote client apps taking to those microsrevices.
+An example could be a single screen from a mobile app that needs to show user's info owned by the basket, catalog and user identity microservices.
+Another example would be a complex report involving many tables located in multiple microservices.
 The right solution really depends on the complexity of the queries.
 The most popular solutions are the following.

-- A. API Gateway: For simple data aggregation coming from several microservices (several databases at the end of the day), the recommended approach would be to handle the aggregation in an "Aggregation microservice", also known as the API Gateway pattern which is explained in the following section when talking about inter-microservice communication. - B. CQRS "Query-Table": This solution is also known as the Materialized view pattern that prejoins data owned by multiple microservices.
-For complex data aggregation from multiple tables and databases, comparable to a very complex join that you could do with a complex SQL sentence involving multiple tables, that could be addressed with a CQRS approach by creating a de-normalized "Query-Table" in a different database used just for queries.
-That table will be designed per the data you need for that complex query, with a 1:1 relationship between fields needed by your application's screen and the columns in the query-table.
+- A. API Gateway: For simple data aggregation coming from several microservices (several databases at the end of the day), the recommended approach would be to handle the aggregation in an "Aggregation microservice".
+This approach is known as the API Gateway pattern which is explained in the following section when talking about inter-microservice communication. - B. CQRS "Query-Tables": This solution is also known as the Materialized view pattern that prejoins data owned by multiple microservices.
+Think about a similar case but using a single database.
+In that case, you would use a very complex join that you implement with a SQL query involving multiple tables.
+However, when handling multiple databases, each database owned by a different microservice, you cannot query those databases to make a SQL join, therefore, you can address that necessity with a CQRS approach by creating a de-normalized "Query-Table" in a different database used just for queries.
+That table will be designed based on the data you need for that complex query, with a 1:1 relationship between fields needed by your application's screen and the columns in the query-table.
 This approach not only solves this problem but also improves considerably the application performance when comparing it with a complex relational join targeting multiple tables, because you already have the query result persisted in an "Ad-Hoc" table for that query.
-Of course, using a CQRS approach means more development work and you again need to embrace "eventual consistency", but performance and high-scalability requires these types of approaches and solutions. - C. "Cold-Data" in central databases: For complex reports and queries, a common approach is to export your "hot data" (transactional data from the microservices) into large databases only used for reporting.
-That central database can be a relational database like in SQL Server, Data Warehouse based like Azure SQL Data Warehouse or even based on Big Data solutions like Hadoop.
-Keep in mind that this centralized database would be used only for queries, but not for the original updates and transactions, as "your source of truth has to be in your microservices data".
-The way you would synchronize data would be either by using Event-Driven Communication (covered in the next sections) or by using other database infrastructure import/export tools.
-If using Event-Driven communication, that integration would be like the way you propagate data to the mentioned CQRS "Query Database".
+Of course, using a CQRS approach means more development work and you again need to embrace "eventual consistency", but performance and high-scalability and the fact that you have you data split in multiple databases might require these types of approaches and solutions. - C. "Cold-Data" in central databases: For complex reports and queries that might not require real-time data, a common approach is to export your "hot data" (transactional data from the microservices) into large databases only used for reporting.
+That central database system can be a Big Data database like Hadoop, a Data Warehouse based like Azure SQL Data Warehouse or even a single SQL database used just for reports if size won't be an issue.
+Keep in mind that this centralized database would be used only for queries and reports that don't need real-time data.
+The original updates and transactions, as "your source of truth, has to be in your microservices' data".
+The way you would synchronize data would be either by using event-driven communication (covered in the next sections) or by using other database infrastructure import/export tools.
+If using event-driven communication, that integration process would be pretty similar to the way you propagate data in the mentioned "CQRS Query Tables".